katikuuu/Sereni-Chat/README.md

 # Sereni Chat

 Using Google Generative AI model, this Streamlit app implements a Mental Support Chatbot.
-The chatbot provides a listening ear and support for mental well-being, responding to user inputs with empathy and understanding.
+The chatbot provides a listening ear and support for mental well-being, responding to user inputs with empathy and understanding

 ## Getting Started